SJCantrell/SJCantrell.github.io/_pages/about.md

 My research interests lie in the intersection between ergodic theory and geometry.
 I use a variety of techniques from different areas of maths, including symbolic dynamics, thermodynamic formalism, analytic number theory and combinatorics to tackle problems coming from geometry.
 The geometrical settings I consider include geometric group theory, the study of Anosov representations as well as flows on manifolds.
 I am particularly interested in rigidity results (i.e. results that classify geometric structures) and counting problems.

-If you'd like to get in contact with me, my email is stephen.(lastname)@warwick.ac.uk.
-Here (lastname) = cantrell.
+If you'd like to get in contact with me, my email is sjc33@st-andrews.ac.uk.